Articles , Glossary

 Creating a style guide

-Last but not least is the stage when the designer accomplishes the style guide for the approved and finalized logo.
-The guide should include clear and informative instruction of correct and incorrect variations of the logo use.
-It becomes the basis for a brand book and enables customers in the future to inform any sides involved in the creative process like print shops, for example, to keep the rules of harmonic presentation of the logo.
+Last but not least, the designer completes the style guide for the approved, finalized logo.
+The guide should include clear and informative instructions on the correct and incorrect variations of the logo’s use.
+It becomes the basis for a brand book and enables customers in the future to inform any sides involved in the creative process, like print shops, for example, to keep the rules of harmonic presentation of the logo.

 Features of an effective logo